Ungeziefi/Subnautica-Mods/Fixes/Fixes Progress.md

 - The Mobile Vehicle Bay now sinks when not deployed.
 (Vanilla feature.)
 - Peepers close their eyes when near the player.
 (Out of scope.)
 - Equipped dead fish's position changes if it is in your inventory when the game is loaded.
 (Can't reproduce.)
+- The Thermoblade can now damage Lava Lizards.
+(Intentional balance feature.)

 ---